SimeonHristov99/aoc_2023/aoc_2023/day11/notes.md

 ### Submit answers

-- [ ] Run on input.
+- [X] Run on input.
-- [ ] In case brute force is not enough, brainstorm next steps:
+- [X] In case brute force is not enough, brainstorm next steps:
-  - [ ] Calculate the Manhattan distance between counting how many special cells.
+  - Calculate the Manhattan distance between counting how many special cells.
+  - Brute force worked.